Atlanta Streets Alive: Enjoy 3 miles of Peachtree St. with NO TRAFFIC!

 On select Sunday afternoons, for four glorious hours, three miles of Peachtree Street will be closed to cars — and open for people to stroll, roll, bike, and play!

-The Streets Alive route stretches from downtown to midtown, right through the heart of the city.
-Peachtree Street will be closed from Mitchell Street, downtown, to 15th Street in midtown.
+The Streets Alive Peachtree Route stretches from downtown to midtown, right through the heart of the city.
+Peachtree Street will be closed from Alabama Street, downtown, to 15th Street in midtown.
 (See the map, below.)

 Along the route, you’ll find a wealth of interactive experiences, hosted by community organizations, local businesses, and Streets Alive sponsors.